azakharau/aiotg/README.md

 # Telegram Bot API implementation

-Asynchronous web server based on aiohttp and using Telegram Web API.
+Asynchronous web server based on aiohttp and using Telegram Web API made for fun.

 Can works in two modes:
 * longpooling (specify like debug mode)